rohdimp24/MLNotes/association_rules.md

 * A=>B [s,c]

 s or the support is the frequency of the rule appearing in the transactions.
 That is we can find A and B together x percentage of times.
-It is basically P(A,B)
+It is basically P(A U B)

-c or confidence is the conditional probablity thet if A is present what is the probability that b is also present P(B|A) which can also be written in terms of support as sup(A,B)/sup(A)
+c or confidence is the conditional probablity thet if A is present what is the probability that b is also present P(B|A) which can also be written in terms of support as sup(A,B)/sup(A) = P(AUB)/P(A)

+Also A and B are the itemsets with no common items so basicaly A={orange juice, chips}
+B={soda, beer}
+AUB= {orange juice, chips,soda, beer}

+* Support is an important measure because a rule that has very low support may occur simply by chance

+* A low support rule is also likely to be uninteresting from a business perspective because it may not be profitable to promote items that customers seldom buy together

-* We can set up the minimum limit for the support and confidence for them to be considered as frequent
+* We can set up the minimum limit for the support and confidence for them to be considered as frequent.
+Formally we can say:
+Given a set of transactions T, find all the rules having **support ≥ minsup and confidence ≥ minconf**, where minsup and minconf are the corresponding support and confidence thresholds.

 * the association rules can be used in other domains as well
 1. In case of Retail we consider Baskets as transactions and items as the items in the transactions